 Embargo Policy: While abstracts will be released to PM&R subscribers, Annual Assembly attendees, and members of the media prior to the Annual Assembly, abstract content and any updated research cannot be promoted or reported until Thursday, October 20 after 8 am.

 Contact the AAPM&R national office at (847) 737-6000 or email: email@example.com.

 Faculty are encouraged to build up anticipation for their sessions through these resources!

 Faculty Frequently Asked Questions

 Who is my target audience?

-At the AAPM&R Annual Assembly, you will be instructing physiatrists, advanced practice providers, physical therapists and residents.
+At the AAPM&R Annual Assembly, you will be instructing general physiatrists, physical therapists and residents.

 Will my session be evaluated?

 Attendees have the option to evaluate your session in real time via the mobile app and AAPM&R's Online Learning Portal.